bitcoincoredotbin/FUDbitcoin.info/README.md

 # FUDbitcoin.info
 Information repo for FUDbitcoin.info

+Please contribute if you have any knowledge about Bitcoin.
+We are always looking for people any at any skill level to assit in creating this repository of Bitcoin knowledge aimed at debunking the misinformation on the worlds best money.

-If you have anything to add or change to the site please start contributing.
-This github is only to document the information.
-If you sumbit a PR and it gets merged will then update the content on the Wordpress site.
+If you have anything to add or change to the site please start editing.
+This github is only to document information.
+If you sumbit a PR and it gets merged @bitcoincoredotbin will then update the content on the FUDbitcoin.info Wordpress site.